alan-turing-institute/uatk-spc/NOTES.md

 - build env setup, portability
 - what kind of mistakes are impossible to make? (msoa IDs)

+- I'm not used to reasoning with dataframes; how comfortable are people working on the current codebase?

 ## Individual files vs consolidated

 - have to maintain paths